dylan-lang/opendylan/documentation/library-reference/source/common-dylan/transcendentals.rst

 **************************
-The Transcendentals Module
+The transcendentals Module
 **************************

 Introduction
 ============

-The Transcendentals module, exported from the Common Extensions library, provides a set of open generic functions for ANSI C-like behavior over real numbers.
+The *transcendentals* module, exported from the *common-dylan* library, provides a set of open generic functions for ANSI C-like behavior over real numbers.
 The restrictions and error cases described in this chapter are intended to be the same as they are in ANSI C.